Triarite/ICBR/readme.md

 - At the top of the bot.py file, set global_refute_perms to True.

-Made by Paolo Montelbano, with special thanks to HB for the prompt.
+Made by Paolo Montelbano, with special thanks to HB for parts of the prompt.

 IMPORTANT: Keep in mind that the ICBR bot is operated by a small gnome named Methusaleh.
 He's allergic to peanuts, but we haven't officially told him that yet, so whatever you do- DO NOT FEED METHUSALEH PEANUT PRODUCTS.